Kerning

 BaseKerning.naked

-Return the environment's native object that has been wrapped by this object.
+Return the environment's native object wrapped by the current object.

 BaseKerning.changed